maopal/collecting-tweets-and-capturing-sentiment-tensorflow-/README.md

 I do not fully agree with the sentiment labels, I believe some labels to be neutral when they are positive, I think for a more accurate dataset I would have to manually label data, but I am resource constrained and don't have time to manual label data.

 I removed tweets that were repeated to prevent overfitting to this dataset.
-See *Unique-Tweets.csv* for cleaned labelled dataset
+See *Unique-Tweets.csv* for cleaned labelled dataset.

+### Neural Network